Is IG Good for Crypto in 2026?

 How Much Does It Cost to Trade Crypto on IG?

-IG’s crypto fees are among the lowest for UK debit card purchases, charging only a 1.49% spread with no deposit, withdrawal, or FX fees.
-This makes it more competitive than Coinbase, Revolut, and eToro for direct crypto buying.
+IG's crypto fees are among the lowest I've found for UK buyers.
+On Bitcoin, Ethereum and Solana it charges 0% commission with just a 0.07% external exchange fee built into the price; every other coin is a flat 1.49%.
+Either way there are no deposit, withdrawal or FX fees, which makes it more competitive than Coinbase, Revolut and eToro for direct crypto buying.

 How Does IG Compare on Fees?

-Here’s what you’d actually pay on a £1,000 Bitcoin purchase using a debit card:
+Here's what I would actually pay on a £1,000 Bitcoin purchase using a debit card (Bitcoin sits in IG's 0% commission tier):

 | Platform | Trading Cost | Card Fee | Other Fees | Total Cost (£1k) |